YouTube (YouTube channel)

-YouTube (formerly YouTube Spotlight) is YouTube's official YouTube channel for spotlighting videos and events on the platform.
+YouTube, formerly named YouTube Spotlight, is the official YouTube channel for the American video-sharing platform of the same name, spotlighting videos and events on the platform.
 Events shown on the channel include YouTube Comedy Week and the YouTube Music Awards.
 Additionally, the channel uploaded annual installments of YouTube Rewind between 2010 and 2019.
-For a brief period in late 2013, the channel was ranked as the most-subscribed on the platform.
-As of December 2021, the channel has earned 32.6 million subscribers and 2.5 billion video views.
+The channel briefly ranked as the most-subscribed on the platform in late 2013.
+As of November 2025, the channel has 44.2 million subscribers and 2.70 billion video views.

 History

-The YouTube channel was registered on Feb 1, 2005.
 On November 2, 2013, the YouTube channel briefly surpassed PewDiePie's channel, to become the most-subscribed channel on the website.
 The channel ascended to the top position through auto-suggesting and pre-selecting itself as a subscription option upon new user registration for YouTube.
-Throughout December 2013, the channel and PewDiePie struggled for the top position, but soon PewDiePie secured it on December 23, 2013.

 Videos

 YouTube Rewind

 Between 2010 and 2019, YouTube released an annual YouTube Rewind video through its Spotlight channel.
-All YouTube Rewind videos from 2012 to 2018 have surpassed 100 million views, while YouTube Rewind: The Ultimate 2016 Challenge surpassed 200 million views.
-YouTube Rewind 2010: Year in Review and YouTube Rewind 2011, however, have less than 10 million views each.
-The Ultimate 2016 Challenge became YouTube's fastest video to reach 100 million views, doing so in just 3.2 days.
-It is also the eighth most-liked non-music video of all time with over 3.40 million likes.
-On December 14, 2016, shortly after The Ultimate 2016 Challenge was released, the Spotlight channel surpassed 1 billion total video views.
-On December 12, 2018, approximately 6 days and 10 hours after upload, YouTube Rewind 2018: Everyone Controls Rewind became YouTube's most-disliked video of all time, surpassing Justin Bieber's Baby.
-Shortly after, it also became the first YouTube video to reach 10 million dislikes, doing so in 6 days and 12 hours.
-Everyone Controls Rewind currently sits at 17 million dislikes.
-YouTube Rewind 2019: For the Record quickly garnered a notably negative like/dislike ratio as well, amassing 3.9 million dislikes in under 24 hours since its release on December 5, 2019.
-It is currently the third most disliked YouTube video with over 8.8 million dislikes.
+The series' 2016 installment, The Ultimate 2016 Challenge, became YouTube's fastest video to reach 100 million views, doing so in just over three days.
+It is also the eighth-most-liked non-music video of all time with over 3.40 million likes.
+Shortly after the video was released, the Spotlight channel surpassed 1 billion total video views.

+The 2018 installment, Everyone Controls Rewind, was received overwhelmingly negatively.
+In just under a week after its release, it became YouTube's most-disliked video of all time, surpassing the music video for Justin Bieber's "Baby", and shortly thereafter became the first YouTube video to reach 10 million dislikes.

+The following year, YouTube Rewind 2019: For the Record also quickly garnered a notably negative like–dislike ratio as well, amassing 3.9 million dislikes within its first day of release.
+It is currently the third-most-disliked YouTube video with over 9.6 million dislikes.